 I got closer.
 I heard laughing and clinking bottles.
 When I got close, I saw Bill Burroughs sitting on a log.
 Jack Kerouac was ranting about something and waving a half-empty whiskey bottle.
 Ginsberg was playing the flute.

 Someone slaps me on the back, Ginsberg kisses my cheek, and the rest of them walk in through the woods: Herbert Huncke, Lucien Carr, Carl Solomon, T. S. Eliot with his hair parted in the middle.
 Walt Whitman with a walking stick.
 Virginia Woolf and Jane Austen.
-Mary Shelley walks up from the lake, her head white and slick.
-Shakespeare is absent.
+Mary Shelley walks up from the lake, her head white and slick, her robes wet.

 Anaïs Nin parts the bushes.
 Vladimir Nabokov is arguing with Bulgakov.
 Tennessee Williams is laughing at his own joke.

-Kerouac comes up behind me and jumps on my back and I stumble forward but catch myself.
-I smell whiskey on his breath.
+Kerouac comes up behind me and jumps on my back.
+I stumble forward and catch myself.
+I smell liquor on his breath.
 I think we’re going to the water.
 I realize we’re all ghosts.

-My grandmother is there, ankle-deep in the water, looking over her shoulder at me.
-She is my dogwood, my Old South.
-One of my greatest loves.
-There’s so much I want to say to her, how much I miss her, how nobody believes in me like she did.
-But there’s no time to talk, Kerouac is on my back and we’re wading into the sea.
+My grandmother is there, ankle-deep in the black water, looking over her shoulder at me with that sly, mischevious grin and large glasses.
+There’s so much I want to say, how I miss her, how nobody believes in me like she did.
+But there’s no time to talk, Kerouac is on my back and we’re walking into the dark surf.
 I take her hand in mine.
-Her fingers are thin and frail, Kerouac’s breath is so warm, his weight is heavy.
+Her fingers are thin and frail, Kerouac’s breath is warm, his weight is heavy.
 Others are behind us on the beach and my voice, the true one, calls out to them, “Ya’ll coming?”